-California state preschool program services in the annual Budget Act or other statute.
+California state preschool program services in the annual Budget 2 Act or other statute.

-- 4 SEC.
-43. Section 8239 of the Education Code is amended to 5 read: - 8239.
+- SEC.
+39. Section 8239 of the Education Code is amended to read: - 8239.
 The Superintendent shall encourage state preschool program applicants or contracting agencies to offer full-day services through a combination of part-day preschool slots and wraparound services.
-In order to facilitate a full-day of services, all of the following shall apply: - (a) Part-day preschool services provided pursuant to this section shall operate between 175 and 180 days and shall include the core class curriculum. - (b) Wraparound services provided pursuant to this section shall operate a minimum of 246 days per year unless the contract specified a lower minimum days of operation.
-Wraparound services may operate a full-day for the remainder of the year after the completion of the part-day preschool program services.
-Services shall be provided in accordance with Article 1 (commencing with Section 8200) and Article 5 (commencing with Section 8228). - (c) Part-day preschool services combined with wraparound services shall be reimbursed at no more than the full-day standard reimbursement rate, with adjustment factors, pursuant to Section 8265 and as determined in the annual Budget Act. - (d) Three- and four-year-old children are eligible for wraparound services to supplement the part-day preschool services if the family meets the eligibility criteria specified in paragraph (1) of subdivision (a) of Section 8263, and the parents meet at least one of the criteria specified in paragraph (2) of subdivision (a) of Section 8263. - (e) Fees shall be assessed and collected for families with children in part-day preschool programs, or families receiving wraparound child care services, or both, pursuant to subdivisions (g) and (h) of Section 8263. - (f) For purposes of this section, the following definitions apply: - (1) "Wraparound "wraparound services" means additional funding beyond the part-day California state preschool program services provided pursuant to subdivision (a), to meet a family's need for services while the parent participates in an approved work or work-related activity.
-These services shall be provided consistent with the early learning and educational support programs provided pursuant to Article 1 (commencing with Section 8200) and Article 5 (commencing with Section 8228).
+In order to facilitate a full day of services, all of the following shall apply: - (a) Part-day preschool services provided pursuant to this section shall operate between 175 and 180 days. - (b) Wraparound services provided pursuant to this section shall operate a minimum of 246 days per year unless the contract specified a lower minimum days of operation.
+Wraparound services may operate a full day for the remainder of the year after the completion of the part-day preschool program services.
+Services shall be provided in accordance with Article 1 (commencing with Section 8200) and Article 5 (commencing with Section 8228). - (c) Part-day preschool services combined with wraparound services shall be reimbursed at no more than the full-day standard reimbursement rate, with adjustment factors, pursuant to Section 8265 and as determined in the annual Budget Act. - (d) Three- and four-year-old children are eligible for wraparound services to supplement the part-day preschool services if the family meets the eligibility criteria specified in paragraph (1) of subdivision (a) of Section 8263, and the parents meet at least one of the criteria specified in paragraph (2) of subdivision (a) of Section 8263. - (e) Fees shall be assessed and collected for families with children in part-day preschool programs, or families receiving wraparound services, or both, pursuant to subdivisions (g) and (h) of Section 8263. - (f) For purposes of this section, "wraparound services" means additional funding beyond the part-day California state preschool program services provided pursuant to subdivision (a), to meet a family's need for services while the parent participates in an approved work or work-related activity.
+These services shall be provided consistent with the early learning and educational support programs provided pursuant to Article 1 (commencing with Section 2 8200) and Article 5 (commencing with Section 8228).
+3